R. Kelly sexual abuse cases: Trial process

 Jury selection began on August 15, 2022.
 Over 100 potential jurors were interviewed over two days.
 The regular jury of twelve persons consisted of four white women, four black women, two white men, and two black men.

 On the first day of testimony, the jury heard from a witness who was allegedly depicted in the child sexual abuse material revealed in 2002.
 The court allowed the witness, age 37 at the time of the trial, to testify under the pseudonym "Jane".
 She testified that Kelly groomed her for sexual abuse starting when she was 13 years old, presenting himself as a benevolent "godfather".
 Jane also told the jury that Kelly induced her to recruit other girls for abuse.
 On Kelly's efforts to thwart law enforcement, Jane told the court that he sent her to travel to the Bahamas and Cancun to keep her away from law enforcement, and coaxed her to lie to a grand jury.

 Also testifying was an individual who purchased a home previously owned by Kelly.
 The interior was alleged to match the 2002 video.
-The individual noted that after his purchase, he discovered a bedroom contained a camera disguised as a smoke detector and a secured door requiring a button to be pressed to leave.
+The individual noted that after his purchase, he discovered a bedroom that contained a camera disguised as a smoke detector and a secured door requiring a button to be pressed to leave.